webmasterar/lineartimehammingsearch/README.md

 We then count the 1s (the mismatching positions) in constant time using the bitwise _PopCount_ operation.
 This value will be added to a mismatch counter *s*.
-We then bitwise _Right-Shift_ (denoted by *>>*) the word in table *T* for that letter, shifting all the 1s one pposition to the right, discarding the bit on the end.
+We then bitwise _Right-Shift_ (denoted by *>>*) the word in table *T* for that letter, shifting all the 1s one position to the right, discarding the bit on the end.
-Here is the psuedo-code:
+Here is the pseudo-code:

 ```
 	s = 0